 Participant Direction Care Service Options

-If you are interested in becoming a PDC provider, you can choose from two options:
+If you are interested in becoming a PDC provider, you can choose from the following options:

 - Choices Home Care Attendant Service (C-HCAS) – most common option